meefox/react-lottie/README.md

 ---
 ### What is the differnce from lottie-web (original)?
-- added `isForceSegment` flag for force segment play against stacked playing by default.
+- added `isForceSegments` flag for force segments to play immediately.
 ---

 ## Why Lottie?